Gary Numan: 2002–2008: Further works and return to chart success

-2009–present
+2009–2019

-Numan was set to perform a small number of American live dates in April 2010, including a Coachella Festival appearance in California, but had to cancel because air travel in Europe was halted by the Icelandic volcanic ash cloud.
+Numan was set to perform a small number of American live dates in April 2010, including a Coachella festival appearance in Indio, California, but had to cancel because air travel in Europe was halted by the Icelandic volcanic ash cloud.
 As a result, the tour was not only postponed but expanded, and his Pleasure Principle 30th Anniversary Tour's American and Mexican dates began on 17 October 2010, at Firestone Live in Orlando, Florida.

-Numan toured Australia in May 2011 performing his seminal album The Pleasure Principle in its entirety to celebrate its thirtieth anniversary.
+Numan toured Australia in May 2011 performing his studio album The Pleasure Principle in its entirety to celebrate its thirtieth anniversary.
 Joining him on tour was Australian electronic band Severed Heads, coming out of retirement especially for the shows.

-Numan lent his vocals to the track "My Machines" on Battles's 2011 album Gloss Drop.
+Numan lent his vocals to the track "My Machines" on the American experimental rock band Battles's second studio album Gloss Drop (2011).
 He was chosen by Battles to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.
-Numan's album Dead Son Rising was released on 16 September 2011 which had a full UK tour split in two-halves, 15–21 September and 7–11 December, Both parts were supported by Welsh soloist Jayce Lewis in an interview during the tour; Numan praised Lewis for being the best supporting act ever in his 30 years of touring, later documenting the tour in a tour diary and publicly inviting Lewis to join him for an American tour in 2012.
+Numan's sixteenth solo studio album Dead Son Rising was released on 16 September 2011, which had a full UK tour split in two-halves, 15–21 September and 7–11 December.
+Both parts were supported by Welsh solo artist Jayce Lewis; in an interview during the tour Numan said Lewis was "one of the most popular" support acts he had toured with.
+Numan later published some of his tour diary online.

-Numan also provided narration for Aurelio Voltaire's 5th short film in his ChimeraScope series, Odokuro in 2011, which won 12 awards and was shown as a selection at numerous film festivals between 2011 and 2013.
+Numan provided narration for Cuban-American musician Aurelio Voltaire's fifth short film in his ChimeraScope series, Odokuro in 2011, which won 12 awards and was shown as a selection at numerous film festivals between 2011 and 2013.

+In 2012, Numan collaborated with Officers on the track Petals to raise awareness for the suicide prevention charity CALM (Campaign Against Living Miserably).
+Two music videos were made to support the release.
+Officers also joined Numan on his Machine Music (in May and June 2012) and The Dead Moon Falling (late 2012) tours.